chriscauley/MagicMirror/README.md

 4) *Copy Tokens to the Config* - Copy the consumer key, consumer secret, access token, and access token secret to the appropriate places in the module config you copied from step 3.

-**ADVANCED OPTIONS**: Twitter feed has no advanced options other than the width shown above

 ### News Module

 ```